WebAssembly/spec/document/text/values.rst

 ~~~~~~~~~~~~~~

 :ref:`Floating point <syntax-float>` values can be represented in either decimal or hexadecimal notation.
-The value must not be outside the representable range of the corresponding `IEEE 754 <http://ieeexplore.ieee.org/document/4610935/>`_ type
+The value of a literal must not lie outside the representable range of the corresponding `IEEE 754 <http://ieeexplore.ieee.org/document/4610935/>`_ type
-(that is, it must not overflow to infinity),
+(that is, it must not overflow to :math:`\pm`infinity),
 but it may be rounded to the nearest representable value.

 .. note::
-   Rounding can be avoided by using hexadecimal notation with no more significant bits than supported by the desired type.
+   Rounding can be prevented by using hexadecimal notation with no more significant bits than supported by the required type.

 Floating-point values may also be written as constants for *infinity* or *canonical NaN* (*not a number*).
 Furthermore, arbitrary NaN values may be expressed by providing an explicit payload value.